mebeim/ctf-challenges/README.md

 ### License

-Check the `LICENSE` file in the directory of each challenge for license information.
-Most of the challenges are licensed under the MIT License.
+The CTF challenges present in this repository are treated as different, independent pieces of software.
+Each challenge carrying its own license.
+Refer to the `LICENSE` file in each directory for more information.

-The material surrounding the challenges themselves (such as this file) is licensed under the MIT License.
+All other material in this repository is licensed under the MIT License.

 ---